chinmaymahajan/Simple-Express-Node-API-Gateway/README.md

 # Simple Express Node API Gateway

 This repository contains a simple Express Node API Gateway that acts as a mediator between clients and multiple microservices.
 It provides a basic structure for routing requests to different services based on the endpoint.
+Additionally, it incorporates caching mechanisms to reduce load times and improve response efficiency, along with a configurable rate limiting feature (custom implementation) to manage incoming requests effectively and prevent abuse.

 ## Installation

+### Prerequisites
+- Node.js
+- npm (usually comes with Node.js)

 ### Follow these steps to get started: